Type: Package

 data

-A character/factor vector or data.frame.
+A character/factor vector, or a data.frame.

 group_col